hsghori/CS-Notes/python-notes.md

 ```

 Not only does that look repetitive, it's a bit messy.
 Now imagine if you wanted to change the number
-of dice rolls programatically - maybe you want the user to be able to enter the number of dice
+of dice rolls programmatically - maybe you want the user to be able to enter the number of dice
 he wants rolled.
 In that use case, this strategy does not work.

 A for loop is a type of loop that is built to handle situations like this.
 For

 ```Python
 for i in some_list: